kingmoc/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+**An adaptive website is built for specific mediums.
+For example, an adaptive website may be set to display a certain way for screen x or screen y.
+But, for a responsive site the idea is that your website would be displayed properly across ALL devices.**

 2. Describe what it means to be mobile first vs desktop first.

+**Mobile first is the concept that your website is designed to display properly within a mobile view first.
+You then build continuously as your screen size increases.
+Desktop first is just the opposite in that you build from the desktop view first and then adapt the build as the screen decreases.**

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+**This basically uses the power of ten when it comes to setting the font size.
+Rem units are by default set to 16px.
+In order to properly track the font you’re using you must set the html tag to 62.5%.
+If you do the math 62.5% of 16 is equal to 10.
+It makes 1rem equal to 10px.**

 4. How would you describe preprocessing to someone new to CSS?

+**Think of a preprocessor as a layer that goes over top of your CSS.
+This layer comes with many cool features because not only will this layer let you continue to program in CSS, it will also allow other properties.
+For example, one can now use variables, math and most importantly nesting.
+Nesting allows you to group selectors logically which gives better organization to your code.
+Further the layer also gives you power to import other “layer files” into your CSS.
+Lastly this layer will allow you to compile all this “new code” and in return you get 1 nice preprocessed CSS file that you’ll import via html.**

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+**I personally love the nesting feature.
+It makes your css (or .less file) more readable and coherent.
+I like the escapes and mixins have great value.
+I would say some of the function writing and complex animation mixins.**

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.